rvmu-araintel/Certified-Ethical-Hacker/CEH - UNIDAD 1.md

 A globally accessible knowledge base of adversary tactics and techniques based on real-world observations.

-MITRE ATT&CK comprises three collections of tactics and techniques, called Enterprise, Mobile, and PRE-ATT&CK matrices, as each collection is represented in a matrix form.
+<strong>MITRE ATT&CK comprises three collections of tactics and techniques, called Enterprise, Mobile,
+and PRE-ATT&CK matrices, as each collection is represented in a matrix form</strong>.
 ATT&CK for Enterprise contains 14 categories of tactics, which are derived from the later stages (exploit, control, maintain, and execute) of the seven-stage Cyber Kill Chain.
 This provides a deeper level of granularity in describing what can occur during an intrusion.